shibatch/tlfloat/CODE_OF_CONDUCT.md

 legally binding, which is incompatible with asking licensees to take some action without legally binding them to do so.
-On the other hand, a code of conduct, by its very nature, only prescribes the desired behavior of project participants, not the conditions for the use of the software.
-The existence of a code of conduct makes it possible to check whether each participant is behaving in a way that is desirable for the project.
+On the other hand, a code of conduct, by its very nature, only prescribes the desired behavior of project members, not the conditions for the use of the software.
+The existence of a code of conduct makes it possible to check whether each member is behaving in a way that is desirable for the project.
 If companies continue to free-ride on OSS, this will become visible to the public and subject to social criticism.
 It would be a serious PR loss for a company if it were to make the news that the company gets disciplined in a prominent OSS project.
 Therefore, we can expect that companies will voluntarily make contributions even without a request from the project side.

-One of the purposes of creating these new guidelines is to lower the workload on the maintainers.
+One of the purposes of creating new guidelines is to lower the workload on the maintainers.
 Adopting our guidelines will only require little work on the project.
 What is required in the project is to ensure transparency in project management so that public scrutiny can be conducted.
-Our guidelines will not work well if the public thinks that opaque decisions made within the project are inevitable because they were made for some reason that cannnot be disclosed.
+Our guidelines will not work well if the public thinks that opaque decisions made within the project are inevitable because they were made for some reason that cannot be disclosed.
 For the guidelines to work well, the public must be able to judge the appropriateness of each decision made within the project.
 Transparency in project management would also have positive results in terms of ensuring diversity in the project.

-What our guidelines require is that each participant takes action to discourage free-riding.
-Thus, even if a participant's company is free-riding, that company will not be immediately denounced.
+What our guidelines require is that each member takes action to discourage free-riding.
+Thus, even if a member's company is free-riding, that company will not be immediately denounced.
 A company's free-riding will only be brought to attention if it becomes a problem over some extended period of time.
 For companies, it is only